alangee/ijcai19-ts-prototypes/README.md

-# ijcai19-ts-prototypes
+# Explaining Deep Classification of Time-Series Data with Learned Prototypes
-The 4th International Workshop on Knowledge and Discovery in Healthcare at IJCAI
+The 4th International Workshop on Knowledge and Discovery in Healthcare at IJCAI.
+Proceedings at http://ceur-ws.org/Vol-2429/.
+Arxiv at https://arxiv.org/abs/1904.08935

+More to come!